Milling wood

 - Grooving cutter: For grooves in different widths, often used in furniture and cabinet construction.

-- Flush milling cutter: To remove protruding material flush (e.g. on templates).
+- Flush cutter: For removing excess material flush with the surface (for example, on templates).

-- Chamfering cutters: Chamfering or "breaking" of edges, in various angles and sizes.
+- Chamfering cutters: For chamfering or "breaking" edges at various angles and sizes.

 - Rounding cutter: For rounding edges or decorative profiles, in different radii.

-- Disc grooving cutter: For tongue-and-groove joints, edge grooves, Lamello etc.
+- Disc groove cutters: For tongue-and-groove joints, edge grooves, and Lamello joints.

 - Profile cutters: Decorative profiles, often for furniture fronts and decorative elements.